RafaelFuentealbaC/mutualinf/README.md

 <!-- badges: end -->

-An R package to calculate the Mutual Information Index (M) introduced to social science literature by Theil and Finizza (1971).
+An R library to calculate and decompose the Mutual Information Index (M) introduced to social science literature by Theil and Finizza (1971).
 The M index is a multigroup segregation measure that is highly decomposable that satisfies the Strong Unit Decomposability (SUD) and Strong Group Decomposability (SGD) properties (Frankel and Volij, 2011; Mora and Ruiz-Castillo, 2011).

-The package:
+The library:

   - Allows calculate the total segregation.
   - Allows descompose the total segregation index into the between term and the within term.
-  - Allows calculate the value of the before terms for all data, a particular variable or multiple variables.
+  - Allows calculate and know the exclusive contribution that generate the group variables or the unit variables into the total segregation.
-  - Allows calculate and know the contribution that generate the group variables or the unit variables into the total segregation.
+  - Allows separate the calculations according to one or more characteristics of the system.
   - Deliveries the decompositions information in the general form or in detail form.
-In this last case delivery information about the proportions and the local segregation index for all categorical combinations of variables.
+In this last case delivery information about the proportions and the local segregation index for all categorical combinations of variables when there is a least one dimension for the within parameter.
   - Is fast in the compute tasks because uses internally the [`data.table`](https://cran.r-project.org/web/packages/data.table/index.html) package.